 Warm water with Himalayan Salt (Sole Water)

 Salt is widely used in allopathic medicine.
-From sore throats, to colds, to mosquito bites, toothaches, and even simple poisoning, you can find a lot of medicinal uses for salt.
+From sore throats, colds, mosquito bites, toothaches, and even simple poisoning, you can find a lot of medicinal uses for salt.
 On top of these, we suggest that you try taking this as your regular healthy morning drink together with your first drink of warm water.
-Take note, it should not be ordinary refined white table salt.
+Please take note, it should not be ordinary refined white table salt.
 It must be a mineral salt like Himalayan Crystal Salt or Celtic Sea Salt.
 Himalayan salt has health benefits that common table salt does not possess because of its trace minerals.
-It’s those minerals that benefit the body and serves as the source of the salt’s unique color and flavor.
+It’s those minerals that benefit the body and serve as the source of the salt’s unique color and flavor.

 Sole Water Recipe